 Toss the blackening or Cajun seasoning onto the shrimp, covering as much of the shrimp as possible.
 I like to do this by hand.
 Heat a large pan or wok over medium-high heat with 1 T butter.
 When the butter melts and starts to sizzle, add the shrimps, stirring for about 4-5 minutes or until the shrimps are just done.

 You can watch the shrimps cook in the place where you deveined the shrimp.
 When the tails of the shrimps curl, and they are pink throughout with delicious brown bits here and there, pour them into a serving bowl.

 Serve with the reserved sliced limes and perhaps a side of black beans and corn salad (served warm or cold).

-To assemble your taco: Place three shrimp in one of the tortillas, top with a little slaw, some pico de gallo, a few pieces of avocado, and a little squish of fresh lime.
+To assemble your taco: Place three shrimp (more if you used smaller shrimps) in one of the tortillas, top with a little slaw, some pico de gallo, a few pieces of avocado, and a little squish of fresh lime.
 Fold in half and enjoy.